radiorabe/rabe-zabbix/snmp/SNMPv2_Netgear_Switching/README.md

-# Zabbix SNMPv2 Netgear SNTP client template
+# Zabbix SNMPv2 Netgear Switching template
 Monitors Netgear Switching parameters (fastPathSwitching), currently only CPU and memory exposed by the NETGEAR-SWITCHING-MIB via SNMPv2.

 This template is part of [RaBe's Zabbix template and helpers